 - Show bugs on backlogs and boards

-See Manage team assets for an overview of all Agile tools and team assets.
+See Configure team settings for an overview of all Agile tools and team assets.

 With the hierarchical set of teams in place, you're well positioned to start planning and using the Agile tools available.
 If additional portfolio backlogs are needed --for example, Scenarios or Initiatives--you can add them as well.